figuerom16/fixi/README.md

 ## Installing

-fixi is designed to be [vendored](https://htmx.org/essays/vendoring/), that is, copied, into your project:
+fixi is designed to be easily [vendored](https://htmx.org/essays/vendoring/), that is, copied, into your project:

 ```bash
 curl https://raw.githubusercontent.com/bigskysoftware/fixi/refs/tags/0.9.2/fixi.js >> fixi-0.9.2.js